Burning Up (Madonna song): Music video

-Background and synopsis
+Production and synopsis

 Steve Barron (pictured in 2012) directed the music video.

 The music video for "Burning Up" was directed by Steve Barron, known for his work on Toto's "Africa" (1982), "Billie Jean" (1983) by Michael Jackson, and Eddy Grant's "Electric Avenue" (1983).
 Barron initially declined the project when approached by Sire executive Simon Fields, stating the song "didn’t have the atmosphere" he was looking for, but Fields convinced him that Warner Bros. believed Madonna was "gonna be massive".
 The director met with the singer in a SoHo squat where she was scantily clad, working out to a disco track; despite approaching the job begrudgingly, he found her charismatic and flirtatious, and her behavior inspired a scene in the video which she presses her face to the ground.
 Although he remained skeptical of the track itself, Madonna —an admirer of the "Billie Jean" video— persistently lobbied for his involvement until Barron agreed to direct.

 Filmed over two nights in Los Angeles, the video's concept was not directly based on the lyrics but rather a "mish-mash" of Barron's visual ideas, as he admitted he didn't fully connect with the song.
 Madonna had significant input on her appearance.
 Barron recalled that "her dress was the most important thing that she wanted to talk about", noting how determined she was to control her look and styling.
 She wore crucifix earrings, styled by Maripol, who also provided the trademark black rubber bracelets made from typewriter drive belts.
 Debi Mazar worked as makeup artist, while Madonna's occasional lover Ken Compton appeared on screen.
-Barron later recounted a near-fatal incident during the shoot, when a seven-ton camera crane nearly toppled while positioned above Madonna as she lay singing in a boat; had it fallen, he said, "she would have been 100 percent dead".
+Barron later recounted a near-fatal incident during the shoot, when a seven-ton crane camera nearly toppled while positioned above Madonna as she lay singing in a boat; had it fallen, he said, "she would have been 100 percent dead".
 "Burning Up" was added to MTV the week of September 28, 1983.
 It can be found on Madonna's 2009 video compilation Celebration: The Video Collection.

 Rolling Stone described the video as a mix of "disparate" images of illuminated busts and cars driving on water, intercut with shots of Madonna writhing in the middle of the road.
 It opens with colorful close-ups of her eye, red lips, a bouquet of daisies, an orange goldfish, and her white throat, before cutting to scenes of her spinning "like a whirling dervish".
 Other sequences show her in a short white dress, singing "with sexual desire" in the middle of the street.
 In one scene, Madonna appears about to be struck by a car driven by Compton —a blue Amphicar, an amphibious vehicle— before the video ends with her taking control behind the wheel herself.